ibm-cloud-docs/vpc/ppnlb-create.md

 # Creating a Private Path network load balancer
 {: #ppnlb-ui-creating-private-path-network-load-balancer}

 You can use a Private Path network load balancer (NLB) only with a Private Path service.
 Create the Private Path NLB from the [Load Balancers for VPC page](/infrastructure/provision/loadBalancer) or as part of the Private Path service provisioning process.
-You can create a Private Path network load balancer using the UI, CLI, API, or Terraform.
+You can create a Private Path network load balancer by using the UI, CLI, API, or Terraform.
 {: shortdesc}

 Private Path allows service providers to enable and manage private connectivity for the consumers of their hosted service.
 The Private Path service requires a Private Path NLB to establish a secure connection with each consumer's Virtual Private Endpoint (VPE) gateway.
 For more information, see [About Private Path services](/docs/vpc?topic=vpc-private-path-service-intro).